tagazok/my-workshops/static-web-apps/tutorial.md

 ## What is Azure Static Web Apps

-Azure Static Web Apps is a solution that enables developers to deploy their web applications on Azure in a seemingless.
-Therefore, developers can focus on the code and spend less time adminstrating their servers!
+Azure Static Web Apps is a service that enables developers to deploy their web applications on Azure in a seemingless way.
+Therefore, developers can focus on their code and spend less time adminstrating the servers!

-Static Web Apps (or SWA) enables developers to deploy their frontend static app, their serverless backend but also add some neat features like `Custom domains`, `pre-prod environment`, `authentication providers`, `custom routing` and more.
+So, with Static Web Apps (aka SWA), developers can deploy their frontend static app and their serverless backend but it also brings some nice features like `Custom domains`, `pre-prod environment`, `authentication providers`, `custom routing` and more.

 ### For who ?
-Azure Static Web Apps is for every developer who want to spend more time in the code editor than managing resources in the cloud.
+Azure Static Web Apps is for every developer who wants to spend more time in their code editor than managing resources in the cloud.
 If you are a so-called "Full stack developer", then you probably want to deploy both your frontend and your backend in the cloud, hopefully with limited administration and configuration.

 ### Front end developers
 Azure Static Web Apps supports many frameworks and static site generators out of the box.
-If you are using a framework like `Angular`, `React`, `Vue.js`, a site generator like `Gatsby`, `Hugo` or on of the many solution Azure Static Web Apps supports, then you don't have to take care of the deployment.
+If you are using a framework like `Angular`, `React`, `Vue.js`, a site generator like `Gatsby`, `Hugo` or one of the many solutions Azure Static Web Apps supports, then you don't have to take care of the deployment.
 And, if you have a specific need to build your app, you can configure it yourself very easily!

 ### Backend developers
 Azure Static Web Apps relies on `Azure Functions` for your application backend.
 So, if your are developing in `JavaScript`, `Java`, `Python` or `.Net`, SWA makes it very easy to deploy your backend!

 <div class="box info">
 <div>
-You can find all the Static Web Apps documentation here:
+You can find the official Static Web Apps documentation here:
 <a href="
 aka.ms/swadocs" target="_blank">https://aka.ms/swadocs</a>
 </div>
 </div>

-Oh, and did I forget to mention there is a Free plan for Static Web App?
-You can start using it for free and only pay once your application get popular!
+Oh, and did I forget to mention there is a Free tier for Static Web Apps?
+You can start using it for free and only pay once your application gets popular!

 --sep--
 ---